LashawnFofung/Cryptopunks-NFT-Analysis-Project/Results/CryptoPunks NFT Analysis Report.md

 <br>

 <b>INSIGHT</b>

-This is a fundamental first step in data exploration, providing a quick overview of the dataset's volume.
-A high count suggests a bustling market, while a low count might indicate niche activity.
-It helps in understanding the scale of the data.

-This foundational metric reveals 19,920 total NFT sales, highlighting the active and extensive scale of the CryptoPunks market within the dataset and providing a crucial baseline for further analysis.
+This foundational metric reveals <b>19,920 total NFT sales</b>, highlighting the active and extensive scale of the CryptoPunks market within the dataset and providing a crucial baseline for further analysis.

 <h1></h1>

 <h3>2.
 Identification of the top 5 most expensive transactions by USD price</h3>

 <h1></h1>